valist-io/valist-github-action/README.md

 - `rpc-url` Ethereum RPC URL (defaults to Polygon Mainnet).
 - `meta-tx` Enable gasless meta transactions (defaults to true).

-#### Multi Platform Install (Optional)

-Use these inputs to configure multi platform binaries.

-- `install-name` Binary name when installing.
-- `install-darwin-amd64` Path to darwin/amd64 binary in release.
-- `install-darwin-arm64` Path to darwin/arm64 binary in release.
-- `install-linux-386` Path to linux/386 binary in release.
-- `install-linux-amd64` Path to linux/amd64 binary in release.
-- `install-linux-arm` Path to linux/arm binary in release.
-- `install-linux-arm64` Path to linux/arm64 binary in release.
-- `install-windows-386` Path to windows/386 binary in release.
-- `install-windows-amd64` Path to windows/amd64 binary in release.

 ### Example